-- Migrate thousands of legacy applications to Google Cloud without rewrite, changing workflows or sacrificing performance.
+- Migrate thousands of legacy applications to Google Cloud without rewriting, changing workflows, or sacrificing performance.

-- Eliminate copy data sprawl for backup and secondary storage by consolidating data to a single source of truth.
+- Eliminate copy data sprawl for backup and secondary storage by consolidating data into a single source of truth.

 - Collaborate globally on large-scale projects to improve productivity and time to market.